James Lyman Merrick: Missionary works

 In March 1837 he returned to Tabriz, but because of ill health left to spend a year with the Nestorian mission in Urumia.
 There he met Malik Qāsim Mīrzā, an uncle of the Shah, and spent three months in his residence teaching English, learning Persian and discussing religion.
 Finally in August 1838 he settled in Tabriz, intending to make it his permanent base, and the following year he married Eunice Taylor, the sister of an English army officer stationed in Persia.
 Merrick was joined in Tabriz by William Glen, a Scottish missionary who, during the next four years would translate the Old Testament into Persian.
-In Tabriz he wrote A Friendly Tract, worked on a translation of Muḥammad Bāqir al-Majlisī's Hayāt al-Qulūb, and adapted and translated a work on astronomy into Persian.
+In Tabriz he wrote A Friendly Tract, which is in Persian and is the first Persian text written by an American.
+He also worked on a translation of Muḥammad Bāqir al-Majlisī's Hayāt al-Qulūb into English with the intent of increasing the literacy of English readers about the foundations of Shi'a Islam.
+This work was later published as The Life & Religion of Mohammed.

+He also adapted and translated a work on astronomy into Persian.

 In November 1839, the executive committee of the American Board, which had already expressed doubts about the viability of Merrick's mission, withdrew its support for his work among Muslims.
 He was instructed to join the ABCFM mission to Nestorian Christians in Urumia.
 Merrick resisted, but in 1942 he received a letter from the Board's secretary, Rufus Anderson, ordering him to leave Tabriz.

 In Urumia, Merrick completed a Persian translation of Alexander Keith's Evidence of Prophecy and began learning Syriac.
 Conflict with his missionary colleagues over mission policies led to further deterioration in relations with the American Board executive, culminating in his recall in 1845.